OpenMM¶

 module purge # Removes all modules still loaded

-module load rhel7/default-gpu # REQUIRED - loads the basic environment
+module load rhel8/default-amp # REQUIRED - loads the basic environment.
+Change accordingly to the partition set in line 4.

 source activate openmm-env/